dojo/docs/dojox/grid/EnhancedGrid/plugins/Exporter.rst

                                        afterSubrow
                                        handleCell
 subrow       dojox.grid.cells._base[]  beforeSubrow                 Reference to the current subrow.
-                                       afterSubrow                  A subrow describe the innter structure of a row in a view, it's an array of cells handleCell subrowIdx    Integer                   beforeSubrow                 The index of the current subrow in the subrow array: _View.structure.cells. afterSubrow
+                                       afterSubrow                  A subrow describing the inner structure of a row in a view, it's an array of cells handleCell subrowIdx    Integer                   beforeSubrow                 The index of the current subrow in the subrow array: _View.structure.cells. afterSubrow